Skip to Main Content

 • Recruitment: Write-on and Bluebook Session

-• Application packet and procedures reviewed and a library faculty member provides an introduction to the Bluebook.
+• Application packet and procedures reviewed.
+Either the Journal EiCs or a library faculty member provides a live or recorded introduction to the Bluebook

 • Issue 1: Article selection